lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/13+ The love, shining through.md

 "Strike!
 Strike them now!" as Stygian's voice was almost drown out by thunder, he threw away crossbow and drew a short sword, "For the Princesses!"

 The source of blazing light was quickly dissapearing, giving way to darkness.
 The ponies charged, pulling Cadance with them.
-Pushed by bodies from every side, with widened eyes, she worked with her hooves until she found herself in the midst of chaotic battle.
+Pushed by bodies from every side, with widened eyes, she worked her hooves until she found herself in the midst of chaotic battle.

 She tore sword from the scabbard, trying to figure out where is the enemy.
-Despte tutorship under many mentors, including Celestia and Luna themselves, she never expected to find herself in a scenario like this.
+Despite tutorship from many mentors, including Celestia and Luna themselves, she never expected to find herself in a scenario like this.

 Her crystal guards were gone somewhere.
-Searching them, she run forward, noting how Blueblood was piercing one changeling with a spear, or how Applejack bucked other one in the wall.
+Searching for them, she run forward, noting how Blueblood was piercing one changeling with a spear, or how Applejack bucked other one in the wall.
 A shadowy creature leapt at Cadance from above, she caught it with aura, slammed forcefully on its back.
 With a practiced movement, she pressed the edge to enemy's throat.

 In sparring it would've meant that her partner is beaten.
 The changeling looked at her in fear, its lips moved, blubbering something.
 Cadance hesitated, panting from the rush of adrenaline.

 Despite all her bravado, she never actually had taken anyone's life before.
-It felt like taboo to her, the Princess of Love.
+It felt like taboo to her, to the Princess of Love.
 She could withstand death and tough decisions, but ideas of war and conflict, even after everything, so far seemed like something from a telltale book about princesses and knights.
-'Not in Equestria,' she thought.
+'Not in Equestria,' she used to thought.
 'A pity.
 It would be fun.
 Would be romantic.'

-After all, just like always, there's another day when everything could be resolved and be better.
+After all, just like always, there's another day, a better day tomorrow, when everything could be resolved...

 "[i]Maybe I can just take it into custody.
 We can talk and figure it out.
-It fears, it is beaten.
-Killing it wouldn't be right, I must try to be better, make an example...
+It is afraid, it is beaten.
+Killing it wouldn't be right, I must try to show kindness, make an example...
 And it is small...[/i]"

 Evading the blade in inches, the beast lunged forward, and sank its teeth into her shoulder, barely missing neck.
 Cadance gasped in disgust.
-She pierced the changelings' side and pushed it down, feeling how her power is [i]leeched[/i] by the monster. [i]Not again![/i] She pulled away and brought weapon down, then once more, and it went deep through the treacherous beast's chest.
+She pierced the changelings' side and pushed down, feeling how her power is [i]leeched[/i] by the monster.
+Not [i]again.[/i] She pulled away and brought weapon on the creature, then once more, and it went deep through the treacherous beast's chest.

 Cadance collapsed down on the hilt of sword, her unkempt wet mane sticked to her shoulders and back, and her little tiara fell into the dirt.
-She watched as the creature was agonizing, succumbing to nothingness, as last vestiges of life were leaving it in ragged slow breaths.
+She watched as the creature was agonizing and succumbing to nothingness, as last vestiges of life were leaving it in ragged slow breaths.

 It felt like a dream, or maybe it was like an awakening.

 The Princess of Love felt absolutely nothing.
 There was no remorse, no grand revelation about herself, now that she sullied her hooves.

-She still was who she is, and it frightened her the most.
+She still was who she always was, and it frightened her the most.

 "[i]It is normal.
 It is an abomination, a monster, right?[/i]" the Princess tried to calm herself, looking around.

 Barely few minutes had passed, and the changelings were already beaten.
 She saw how the last of them were fleeing toward the Upper Canterlot.
 Right where her husband and sister-in-law had remained.

-Stygian was walking to her, calm and determined. "[i]Just monsters, right?[/i]" she tried to think again, as her gaze fell on other dead beasts around.
+Stygian was walking to her, cool and collected. "[i]Just monsters, right?[/i]" she tried to think again, as her gaze fell on other dead beasts around.

-"Princess, are you alright?"
+"Your Highness?
+Are you hurt?"
 The strategist helped her stand.
-She nervously shrugged with a wing, and felt a bit easy, seeing that her crystal guards are fine.
+She nervously shrugged with a wing, and felt calmer, seeing that her crystal guards are fine.

 Everyone was fine, in fact, not considering few fresh cuts and bruises.